 Even if you clear your web browser’s history data, the flash player cookies will remain as it is.
 Besides, Flash cookies can store an enormous amount of user tracking information due to the default size limit of 100 KB per website.
 At the same time, the HTTP cookies have a limit of only 4 KB.

 Therefore, to remove flash browsing data, you need to use the Run command box in the Windows OS.
 Note that the flash cookies are saved in the profile folder with .sol file extensions.
 Hence, first, press the Window + R key to launch the Run command box.

 Furthermore, enter the following path: %appdata%\Macromedia\Flash Player#SharedObjects\ and press OK.
 This will launch a folder with a random name.
 Open that folder and notice a few folders with a domain or subdomain name.
 Every folder contains flash cookie files.

 Besides, you’ll also find some empty folders.
 That means the website supports flash cookies but does not save any domain information.
 Simply press the Delete button to remove the flash browsing data folders.
 Since Omegle uses the flash player, clearing the browsing data might solve the error connecting to the server problem.

 Finally!
 This is how you can fix the Omegle Error Connecting to Server Please try the message again.
 If the above solutions don’t work, please comment below.
-We’ll be glad to help you out.
+I’ll be glad to help you out.